[[introduction]]

 logical value_bool

-Then we have to parcel these up into a `common` block as shown:
+Then we have to parcel these up into a common

 common /vari/